leezer3/OpenBVE/Readme.txt

 OpenBVE uses the CS Script Library for animation scripting.

 This is licened under the MIT Licence, which may be found in CSScriptLicence.txt

+OpenBVE uses SharpCompress for archive handling.

+This is licenced under the MIT Licence, which may be found in SharpCompressLicence.txt